AndroidDev77/Hammerspoon/README.md

-# Three-Finger Swipe Gesture Script for Hammerspoon on MacOS
+# Three-Finger Swipe Volume Control Script for Hammerspoon on MacOS

 ## Overview
 I didn't want to pay for BetterTouchTool just for 1 gesture so I created this script.